chombo-discharge/chombo-discharge/Docs/Sphinx/source/Applications/DischargeInceptionModel.rst

    This feature is currently a work-in-progress and relies on the superposition of a homogeneous solution :math:`\Phi_1` (one without charges) and an inhomogeneous solution :math:`\Phi_2` (one with charges), i.e. :math:`\Phi = U\Phi_1 + \Phi_2` where :math:`U` is the applied potential.

    As this feature has not (yet) been sufficiently hardened, it is recommend to run with debugging enabled.
-   This can be done by adding ``StreamerInceptionStepper.debug=true`` to the input script of command line, which should catch cases where the superposition is not properly taken care of (typically due to conflicting BCs).
+   This can be done by adding ``DischargeInceptionStepper.debug=true`` to the input script of command line, which should catch cases where the superposition is not properly taken care of (typically due to conflicting BCs).

 Inception threshold
 ___________________

-Use in class input value ``StreamerInceptionStepper.K_inception`` for setting the inception threshold.
+Use in class input value ``DischargeInceptionStepper.K_inception`` for setting the inception threshold.

 For example:

 .. code-block:: text

-   StreamerInceptionStepper.K_inception   = 12.0
+   DischargeInceptionStepper.K_inception   = 12.0

 Townsend ionization coefficient
 _______________________________